htliang517/RpiRemoteControlCar/README.md

-# Rpi Remote Control Car
+# Raspberry Pi Remote Control Car

 This is a simple project based on Arduino and Raspberry Pi.